 - (a) Scope.
-These Rules, as supplemented by the E-Rules specifically applicable to electronic filing for the Case Management/Electronic Case Filing (CM/ECF) system, govern practice and procedure in the U.S. Court of Appeals for Veterans Claims (the Court), a court of national jurisdiction.
-The E-Rules are on our website at www.uscourts.cavc.gov. - (b) Effect on Court's Jurisdiction.
-Neither these Rules nor the E-Rules extend or limit the jurisdiction of the Court. - (c) Electronic Filing.
-Electronic filing is mandatory for all represented parties, absent a waiver from the Clerk of the Court (Clerk).
-Individuals who have registered to participate in electronic filing are called CM/ECF Users.
-Only upon Court approval may a self-represented party become a CM/ECF User.
-See E-Rules 2(e) and 3.
-Where applicable in these Rules, the corresponding E-Rule has been cited.
+These Rules, as supplemented by the E-Rules specifically applicable to submissions for the Case Management/Electronic Case Filing (CM/ECF) system, govern practice and procedure in the U.S. Court of Appeals for Veterans Claims (the Court), a court of national jurisdiction.
+The E-Rules are also on our website at www.uscourts.cavc.gov. - (b) Effect on Court's Jurisdiction.
+Neither these Rules nor the E-Rules extend or limit the jurisdiction of the Court. - (c) CM/ECF/Non-CM/ECF Electronic Filing.
+Absent a waiver from the Clerk of the Court (Clerk), filing through the CM/ECF system is mandatory for all representatives (as defined by Rule 46).
+See E-Rules 2 and 3.
+Represented parties who have registered to participate in filing through CM/ECF are called CM/ECF Users.
 For CM/ECF Users, if there is any conflict between these Rules and the E-Rules, the E-Rules apply.